mashiike/shimesaba/README.md

 `rate()` is a function prepared to safely execute division while avoiding division by zero.
 The meaning of this comparison formula is `If the HTTP request rate is 95% or higher, the service is healthy`.

+### Environment variable `SSMWRAP_PATHS`

+It incorporates [github.com/handlename/ssmwrap](https://github.com/handlename/ssmwrap) for parameter management.
+If you specify the path of the Parameter Store of AWS Systems Manager separated by commas, it will be output to the environment variable.
+Useful when used as a Lambda function.

 ## LICENSE

 MIT